shadowed1/Sucrose/README.md

-# Sucrose - A ChromeOS daemon that allows running sudo commands in crosh shell.
+# Sucrose - A ChromeOS daemon that allows running sudo commands in crosh shell with bidirectional output!

 <br>